 Work Partners agree to talk ideally each day, almost always by phone.
 Typical calls range from 20-30 minutes but might be longer or shorter depending on circumstances.
 Sometimes Work Partners may wish to meet for lunch or coffee to engage in a more relaxed or in-depth conversation.

 What are the prerequisites to have a Work Partner?

-To qualify for a Work Partner relationship, one must be receiving the weekly Journey School emails, and be attending the Thursday evening class.
-Out of town/Zoom participants in the Thursday evening class may request a Work Partner after consultation with the Minister.
+To qualify for a Work Partner relationship, one must be receiving the weekly Journey School emails, and be attending the Thursday evening class for at least six months.